-According to a 2009 published report by the American Cancer Society, more than 192,000 people will be diagnosed with breast cancer in 2010.
+The National Cancer Insitute estimates that more than 231,000 people will be diagnosed with breast cancer in 2015.
 Many of these patients will be treated with some form of chemotherapy.
 At Rational Therapeutics, we know that selecting the right therapy can mean the difference between life and death.

 "In January 2003, Kathy Leach felt a lump in her right breast.
 After seeking medical advice, a biopsy was performed and her worst fears were confirmed.
 Kathy, a 45-year-old mother of three, had aggressive breast cancer.
 After surgery, the prognosis worsened—she had metastatic disease with documented involvement of the liver.
 Having known of the work of Robert Nagourney, MD, director of Rational Therapeutics, Kathy asked her physicians in Cincinnati to send a sample of her cancer to the California-based laboratory."

 - Ductal carcinoma in situ is a non-invasive form of cancer in which the cancerous cells do not penetrate the lining of the mammary ducts.

 - Lobular carcinoma in situ is another non-invasive form of cancer arising in the breast lobules that does not penetrate the basement membrane.

 - Invasive ductal carcinoma is the most common invasive type.
 This cancer starts in a duct and spreads to the breast tissue where it may more easily spread to lymph nodes and other parts of the body.

 - Invasive lobular carcinoma is also an invasive type of breast cancer, which starts in a lobule and then spreads to lymph nodes and other parts of the body.

 The team at Rational Therapeutics has many years of experience conducting laboratory assays on the invasive forms of breast cancers.
 The laboratory test, known as a "functional profile," enables us to identify those drugs and combinations most likely to kill your cancer.